HOT DATES

 Fullerton Hotel

-This hotel began life in 1928 as a multi-use building, housing the General Post Office (now the classy Post Bar which retains the original high ceiling and wall motifs) and the exclusive Singapore Club, along with other administrative and government bodies.
+This hotel began in 1928 as a multi-use building, housing the General Post Office (now the classy Post Bar, which retains the original high ceiling and wall motifs) and the exclusive Singapore Club, along with other administrative and government bodies.

 Address: 1 Fullerton Square, 6733-8388, S(049178).
 MRT: Raffles Place.